yugokato/pytest-data-loader/README.md

 ```

 > [!NOTE]
-> File names starting with a dot (.) are considered hidden files regardless of your platform.
+> - File names starting with a dot (.) are considered hidden files regardless of your platform.
 > These files are automatically excluded from the parametrization.
+> - Specify `recursive=True` to include files in subdirectories